-As a former sales manager, I often struggled with the line between being a supportive and understanding manager, and holding my sales team accountable.
-One day, after hearing excuse after excuse about why so-and-so wasn't going to buy such-and-such, I threw my hands up and asked myself, if all of this feels so out of my control, what is in my control?
-What can I focus my team on that ensures we win where we need to win?
+After hearing excuse after excuse about why so-and-so wasn't going to buy such-and-such, you throw your hands up and ask yourself, "If all of this feels so out of my control, what is in my control?
+What can I focus my team on that ensures we win where we need to win?"

 In today's sales landscape, activity is more important than ever.
 Buyers have more choices, more solutions, and more ways to research all of these opportunities themselves, without the persuasion of a salesperson.
 With that, the activity that is tracked needs to adapt.